TrianglesPCT/gerbuls/README.md

 +1 safe from some errors that C++ is not

++1 long term benefit of using rust, less mental tax, and rust does not allow some of C++'s irritations

 +1 cargo build system is much nicer than the hodgepodge of shit C++ offers

 -1 using rust will force 2 build systems instead of 1, negating the benefits of cargo:/